thepony/filter5/Filter5 v0.3.2 Beta/README.txt

 		(In any other mode the temp files are created but removed before program exits).
 Does not process any further info or bans.
 This is essentially a dirty exit after gathering data.

+	-d	Checks duplicates in each logfile by themselves in addition to cross checking logs.
+This feature does not institute ban rules when passing arguments through the single file dupe checks.

 FILES
 	Reads from /var/log/apache2/error.log, /var/log/apache2/access.log, and /var/log/auth.log files and